memN0ps/arsenal-rs/README.md

 `Syswhispers2:` The same as `FreshyCalls`, but this will search for `Zw` functions in the `Export Directory` and store the name by replacing `Zw` with `Nt`.

-`SysWhispers3` This is very similar to `SysWhispers2` with the exception that it also supports `x86/WoW64`, `syscalls instruction replacement with an EGG (to be dynamically replaced)`, `direct jumps to syscalls in x86/x64 mode (in WOW64 it's almost standard)`, `direct jumps to random syscalls` (borrowing [@ElephantSeal's idea](https://twitter.com/ElephantSe4l/status/1488464546746540042)).
+`SysWhispers3` This is very similar to `SysWhispers2` with the exception that it also supports x86/WoW64, syscalls instruction replacement with an EGG (to be dynamically replaced), direct jumps to syscalls in x86/x64 mode (in WOW64 it's almost standard), direct jumps to random syscalls (borrowing [@ElephantSeal's idea](https://twitter.com/ElephantSe4l/status/1488464546746540042)).

 Exercise for the reader by: An excellent blog by [Alice Climent-Pommeret](https://alice.climent-pommeret.red/posts/direct-syscalls-hells-halos-syswhispers2/) and [Kelzvirus](https://klezvirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/)